Charlie’s Bells by Jimmie Aaron Kepler

 Julia imagined her wedding day, a perfect June morning with a blue sky, she and Jackson exiting the church and laughing at being drowned in showers of rice.
 Dr. Jones had vividly planted the suggestion of wedding bells ringing.
 Julia, too often indulging in her favorite wedding daydream, actually began hearing the church bells ringing.

-That Tuesday afternoon in May, the sudden ringing of the bells after so many years of their silence caught the community completely off-guard.
+That Tuesday afternoon in May, the unexpected ringing of the bells after so many years of their silence caught the community entirely off guard.
 People rushed out of their shops or stood at home on their porches admiring the sound.
 The melodic ringing elicited broad smiles, a few sentimental tears, and cheery goodwill.

 When the wedding day arrived, it was as Julia imaged.
 Mr. and Mrs. Jackson Smith exited the church with happy smiles as cascades of rice poured down on them.
 They dashed to the waiting car with the Just Married sign, the tin cans and old shoes tied to the bumper.
 The bells rang and rang.
 They resonated long and gloriously filling the blue sky with their joyous sound.